-Eildon Housing Association Limited participates in the Scottish Housing Associations' Pension Scheme ('the scheme'), a multi-employer scheme which provides benefits to over 150 non-associated employers.
-The scheme is a defined benefit scheme in the UK.
-It is not possible for the company to obtain sufficient information to enable it to account for the scheme as a defined benefit scheme.
-Therefore it accounts for the scheme as a defined contribution scheme.
+Eildon Housing Association Ltd participates in the Scottish Housing Associations' Pension Scheme (the Scheme), a multi-employer scheme which provides benefits to some 150 non-associated employers.
+The Scheme is a defined benefit scheme in the UK.

-The scheme is subject to the funding legislation outlined in the Pensions Act 2004 which came into force on 30 December 2005.
+The Scheme is subject to the funding legislation outlined in the Pensions Act 2004 which came into force on 30 December 2005.
 This, together with documents issued by the Pensions Regulator and Technical Actuarial Standards issued by the Financial Reporting Council, set out the framework for funding defined benefit occupational pension schemes in the UK.

-The scheme is classified as a 'last-man standing arrangement'.
-Therefore the company is potentially liable for other participating employers' obligations if those employers are unable to meet their share of the scheme deficit following withdrawal from the scheme.
-Participating employers are legally required to meet their share of the scheme deficit on an annuity purchase basis on withdrawal from the scheme.
+The Scheme is classified as a 'last-man standing arrangement'.
+Therefore the company is potentially liable for other participating employers' obligations if those employers are unable to meet their share of the scheme deficit following withdrawal from the Scheme.
+Participating employers are legally required to meet their share of the Scheme deficit on an annuity purchase basis on withdrawal from the Scheme.